FrankHassanabad/suricata-sample-data/README.md

 own [eve](https://suricata.readthedocs.io/en/suricata-4.1.2/output/eve/eve-json-output.html)
 files for learning purposes to write your own `eve.json` real time simulator.

-The pcaps I found most interesting for rich data was the [The Western Regional Cyber Defense 2018 (wrccdc)](http://www.wrccdc.org/). wrccdc has a rich set of different pcap files in their [archives](https://archive.wrccdc.org/) from various competitions.
+The pcaps I found interesting for rich data was the [The Western Regional Cyber Defense 2018 (wrccdc)](http://www.wrccdc.org/). wrccdc has a rich set of different pcap files in their [archives](https://archive.wrccdc.org/) from various competitions.
 I used their [2018 pcap data set](https://archive.wrccdc.org/pcaps/2018/) to